 But why should you read these?
 Well, although it may seem like these aimed at the buyer, it is important you understand what requirements and standards the service or project you will help deliver needs to meet.
 This will allow you to be better informed, understand the buyer’s requirements and most importantly understand the user need.

-As we mentioned previously, on the face of it applying for DOS is pretty simple but writing and bidding well isn’t quite as easy.
-So here are our top tips for tendering:
+As we mentioned previously, on the face of it applying for DOS is pretty easy but winning the business is not.
+This includes responding to opportunities on the framework.
+So, here are our top tips for tendering:

 Unfortunately, you might win or even been shortlisted for every Digital Outcomes and Specialist opportunity you apply for.
 But, don’t worry because it doesn’t need to have be a lost exercise.
 Something suppliers seldom do is ask for feedback or even challenge the decision.
 This can be due to not knowing how, or even if they are allowed to ask.